I built Seymour, an open-source active monitoring tool that enables continuous testing of production API endpoints.

 I like to spend most of my spare time outside and enjoy mountain biking, skiing, running, camping, and since moving to San Francisco, surfing and kiteboarding.
 I grew up playing hockey, although I’ve long-since hung up the skates!

-On the side, I enjoy doodling/sketching/watercoloring and have recently started building up a DIY garage woodshop to make (inexpensive) custom poster frames.
+On the side, I enjoy doodling/sketching/watercoloring and have recently started building up a DIY garage woodshop to make custom picture frames.